 Here we will present a modelling workflow to describe the dynamic behaviour of a PSA unit applicable for the study of both a single column and multiple columns of multi-layered beds undergoing a multitude of steps per cycle.
 We aim to present an approach for those interested in increase process understanding as well as those aiming to reach CSS in a computationally efficient manner.
 The application of hydrogen separation from a five component mixture (H2/CO2/CH4/CO/N2).

-4. Whole plant optimisation of ethylene production
+4. Whole plant optimization of ethylene production

 Hassan Mumtaz, Mark Matzopoulos, Bart de Groot, Mayank Patel, Process Systems Enterprise Limited, UK

 Natural gas and the petroleum fractions obtained after the primary fractionation of crude oil by distillation consist chiefly of saturated, paraffinic and naphthenic hydrocarbons, whose chemical reactivity is mediocre, precluding the development of diversified families of chemical compounds of varying complexity.
 This can only be achieved by using unsaturated aliphatic or aromatic hydrocarbons which, due to their many reactive potentialities, offer outstanding flexibility for organic synthesis.
 Acetylene, which was for many years the most widely used basic hydrocarbons in aliphatic chemistry, has gradually been superseded by ethylene, propylene and butadiene according to the synthesis considered, owing to its high production cost.
 Despite the fourfold increase in the price of crude oil which occurred in 1973 and its subsequent steady increase, ethylene still retained its economic advantage over acetylene from natural gas or from coal. .